IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 `pytest ... --log-level=debug`

-you can see what Cardano-CLI commands are executed.
+you can see what Cardano CLI commands are executed.

 ## Logs for `cardano-node` and `db-sync`